A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: Measure Regularity Results

-In this final section, we will use the techniques and results developed thus far to analyze the strength of the following regularity result for the $s$-dimensional Hausdorff measure, first proven by Abram Besicovitch in 1952.
-For a reproduction of Besicovitch's proof (albeit for Euclidean space), see \cite{falconer1985geometry}.
-While the particular formulation of the proof given in this section is original, we give due credit to Besicovitch for the overall structure and key measure theoretic insights.
+In this final section, we will use the techniques and results developed thus far to analyze the strength of the following regularity result for the $s$-dimensional Hausdorff measure, first proven by Besicovitch in 1952~\cite{besicovitch1952existence}.